SurniaUlula/wpsso-schema-json-ld/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added support for the 'aggregateRating' and 'review' properties in the Free / Standard version.
+	* Moved support for the 'aggregateRating' and 'review' properties from the Premium version to the Free / Standard version.
 * **Bugfixes**
 	* None.
 * **Developer Notes**